PREVISOR AI

 “

 A physician sees each person they treat for a total of roughly one hour a year.* We all know that is not enough.
-We are ready for something like Pepper.

-Ambient AI in the exam room
+Ambient AI is trusted, in the clinic and the home

-Two-thirds of US hospitals adopted ambient clinical AI by 2025.
+62% US hospitals adopted ambient clinical AI by 2025.
 The between-visits problem is not solved.

 Physician shortage, rising demand

-Sources: MarketsandMarkets RPM 2025 · AHA Health Technology Survey 2025 · Grand View Research DPC 2024 · US Census Bureau 2024 · Abridge Series E 2026 · CMS CPT Fee Schedule 2025
+Sources: MarketsandMarkets RPM 2025 · Emory study in AJMC, January 2026 · Grand View Research DPC 2024 · US Census Bureau 2024 · Abridge Series E 2026 · CMS CPT Fee Schedule 2025

 Social